ionic-team/ionic-site/docs/v2/resources/platform-setup/windows-setup.md

 ### iOS
 The iOS SDK does not run on Windows, so nothing to do here.
-Still want to build for iOS though?
+Still want to build for iOS, though?
 Check out [Package](http://ionic.io/platform#packaging), part of the Ionic Platform.

 ### Java
 We'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The install puts Java in your `C:\Program Files\Java` folder, so navigate there and pick the version of Java you've installed.
 Copy this location (including the version number) as you'll need it for later.

 ### Android
 Download Android Studio and go through the installer and set up the IDE.
-It should print out a location for where the Android SDK get's installed to, copy this down for future use.
+It should print out a location for where the Android SDK gets installed; copy this down for future use.

 Next, inside the new `SDK` location, we'll run `tools/android` to open the Android SDK Manager.
 We'll want to install: